CRP - FAQs

 A payment for the use of practice resources, licenses, software and minor equipment is available to aid in the facilitation of the junior doctor in your practice.
 Please refer here for the current rates

-Supervisors will be paid up to 6 hours per week at approximately $120 per hour for the supervision and education of a CRP participant.
+Supervisors will be paid up to 3 hours per week at approximately $120 per hour for the supervision and education of a CRP participant.
 At the end of each term you need to submit an online In-Practice Teaching Log detailing the specified in-practice education sessions provided to the junior doctor.
-WAGPET will send a Reconciliation Statement to the practice at the end of each term, detailing the amount of salary recoup and the program payments.
+WAGPET will send a request to raise invoice to the practice at the end of each term, detailing the program payments.

 How is the junior doctor paid?